kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_pullrequest_bitbucket.md

 ---
 title: "kosli report evidence commit pullrequest bitbucket"
+experimental: false
 ---

 # kosli report evidence commit pullrequest bitbucket

 ## Synopsis

-Report a Bitbucket pull request evidence for a commit in Kosli flows.
+Report Bitbucket pull request evidence for a commit in Kosli flows.
 It checks if a pull request exists for the git commit and reports the pull-request evidence to the commit in Kosli.

 ```shell